Parldigi MasterClass 2024/2025 – National Parliament

 Monday, September 8, 2025, 10:15 to 12:00

-Prof. Dr. Titus Neupert (University of Zurich) & Dr. Mira Wolf-Bauwens (IBM)
+Prof. Dr. Titus Neupert (University of Zurich) & Dr. Mira Wolf-Bauwens (GESDA)